Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 - A family-use ADU generates no qualifying income.

-- A short-term rental is often not treated the same as long-term rent.
+- A short-term rental is often not treated like long-term rent.

 These are illustrative examples, not guarantees of returns.
 Actual results depend on local market conditions, construction costs, financing terms, lender guidelines, appraisals, and regulatory approvals.